capGoblin/Aegis402/README.md

 But neither protects clients if a service agent takes money and disappears, especially for async or high-value jobs.

-Aegis402 adds **capital-backed trust**.
+**What happens if the agent takes the money and doesn’t deliver?**
+That makes large, async, or high-value jobs unsafe.
+Aegis402 fixes this by adding **collateral-backed refunds**.

-Service agents stake once.
+Service agents lock capital once.
-We compute a credit limit from:
+From that capital and their ERC-8004 reputation, Aegis402 computes a credit limit:

 ```
 creditLimit = stake × ERC-8004 reputation